PlatonicRealm/The-Platonic-Realm/content/authors/admin/_index.md

 ---
 title: Matthew Davies
 role: Theoretical Cosmology PhD Student
-avatar_filename: qmul-photo.jpg
+avatar_filename: img_0122.jpg
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I'm a PhD student working on inflation.
+I have a broad range of interests spanning physics, philosophy and religion.
+I like to present and discuss fascinating ideas in these fields on my social media pages.
 interests:
   - Artificial Intelligence
   - Computational Linguistics